microsoft/vscode-webview-ui-toolkit/README.md

 ## Known issues

+Medium to high-visibility issues that are intended to be fixed with high priority.

--   Options within `vscode-dropdown` do not announce their text content on selection change
+-   Options within `vscode-dropdown` do not announce their text content on selection change [#181](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/181)
--   Occasional icon alignment issues when nested within components
+-   Icon alignment issues when nested within components [#193](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/193)

 ## Legal notices